Serving Seattle & Surrounding Areas — Licensed & Insured

 EIFS / Synthetic Stucco

-Stucco repair in Seattle ranges $1,500–$3,000 for small areas (under 100 sq ft) due to mobilization costs.
-Full re-stucco on a 2,000 sq ft home typically costs $16,000–$28,000, including prep and weather-resistant barrier details required by Seattle building codes.
-Specialty finishes and EIFS systems cost 15–25% more.
+Stucco repair in Seattle ranges $1,500–$3,000 for small areas under 100 sq ft.
+Full re-stucco on a 2,000 sq ft home typically costs $16,000–$28,000, depending on substrate prep and whether old stucco removal is needed.
+Specialty finishes and sealing details required for Seattle's moisture conditions may add $800–$2,000.

 Call Now — (206) 208-7780